RTEMS/rtems-docs/c-user/rtems_data_types.rst

 .. index:: rtems_double

 ``rtems_double``
-  The RTEMS data type that corresponds to double precision floating point on the target hardware.
-This type is deprecated.
+  This type is deprecated will be removed in RTEMS 6.1.
 Use ``double`` instead.

 .. index:: rtems_event_set